Linkriver/Chainlink-Node-Docker-Deployment/README.md

 GAS_UPDATER_ENABLED=true
 ALLOW_ORIGINS=*" > ~/.chainlink/.env
 ````
-MIN_OUTGOING_CONFIRMATIONS and MIN_INCOMING_CONFIRMATIONS ist set to "0" to performe faster with your node an start a jobrun instantly when it appears on the blockchain.
+- `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` ist set to `0` to performe faster with your node an start a jobrun instantly when it appears on the blockchain.

-MINIMUM_CONTRACT_PAYMENT is set to 0.1 LINK, which is the usual payment.
+- `MINIMUM_CONTRACT_PAYMENT` is set to 0.1 LINK, which is the usual payment.

-LINK_CONTRACT_ADDRESS is the chainlink token adress for the kovan network.
+- `LINK_CONTRACT_ADDRESS` is the chainlink token adress for the kovan network.
 Other chains and networks: https://docs.chain.link/docs/link-token-contracts

-LOG_LEVEL is debug to visualize every steps and synced blocks.
+- `LOG_LEVEL` is `debug` to visualize every steps and synced blocks.
 You can change this parameter by time to "info" , that your node uses less storage
 ## ChainlinkEthFailover
 First you need to create a network, which is nessacery to combine your container with the Chainlinknode
 https://docs.docker.com/engine/tutorials/networkingcontainers/